-COROLLARY 4: When $\tau{\zeta} = 0$ and contracts are based solely on RPE, the equilibrium contract is more (less, equally) sensitive to performance than the second-best contract if and only if without any informational friction (ie., when $\tau{\zeta} = \infty$), the weight on the absolute performance signal m^ , is positive (negative, zero).
+Proposition 8 When $\tau{\zeta} = 0$ and contracts are based solely on RPE, the equilibrium contract is more (less, equally) sensitive to performance than the second-best contract if and only if the weight on the absolute performance signal, $m^$ , is positive (negative, zero) when informational friction is absent (ie, when $\tau{\zeta} = \infty$ ).

-Corollary 4 gives a different perspective on the results of excessive/insufficient risk taking with only RPE.
-As we discussed in Section 5, principals would like to use positive APE, ie, set m > 0, in order to incentivise their agents while letting them internalise the industry risk they are generating.
-However, when principals are constrained from using APE, they end up relying more on RPE, ie, set a larger l, triggering feedback loops between the industry average and agents' effort choices, causing excessive effort provision and risk taking in equilibrium relative to the second best.
-Similarly, when principals are constrained from using negative APE to control effort, the opposite happens.
-They lower RPE instead, triggering a race to the bottom, resulting in insufficient equilibrium effort and risk-taking relative to the second best.
+Proposition 8 gives a different perspective regarding excessive/insufficient risk taking with only RPE.
+Recall from the discussion in section 5 that APE can be positive or negative in equilibrium depending on principals' desire to control their agents' excessive industry risk taking versus idiosyncratic risk exposures.
+When principals are more concerned about excessive industry risk taking, they use positive APE, ie, set m > 0, to incentivise their agents while letting them internalise the industry risk they generate.
+Otherwise, they use negative APE, ie, set m < 0 to reduce the agents' idiosyncratic risk exposure.
+When principals would like to use positive APE but are constrained from doing so, they increase RPE instead to incentivise their agents, ie, set a larger l.
+This triggers a positive feedback loop between the industry average and agents' effort choices, causing excessive effort provision and risk taking in equilibrium relative to the second best.
+Similarly, when principals would like to use negative APE but are constrained from doing so, they lower RPE instead, triggering a negative feedback loop, this time causing insufficient equilibrium effort and risk-taking relative to the second best.

-The above proposition shows a pro-cyclical pattern of incentive provision, effort choice and risk-taking in the economy.
-To see this, note that (17) is positive for a sufficiently large \bar{h} if principals are risk-averse.
-When \bar{h} is large, the incentive provision term gets a larger weight in equilibrium than in the second-best (shown as the coefficient in front of the incentive concern term in equations (19) and (21)).
-This means that when \bar{h} is large, ie, during the productivity boom, the contracting between principals and agents is more motivated by the incentive concern.
+These results show a pro-cyclical pattern of incentive provision, effort choice and risk-taking in the economy.
+To see this, note that (22) is positive for a sufficiently large $\bar{h}$ if principals are risk-averse.
+When $\bar{h}$ is large, the incentive provision term gets a larger weight in equilibrium than in the second-best (shown as the coefficient in front of the incentive concern term in equations (18) and (20)).
+This means that when $\bar{h}$ is large, ie, during the productivity boom, the contracting between principals and agents is more motivated by the incentive concern.
 During this time, the expected productivity of effort is very high, and principals would like to offer their own agents a contract with a high performance sensitivity.
 By doing so, they do not internalise the impact of their own incentive provision on increasing the industry average effort, and trigger a rat race.
-Since marginal productivity of effort is random in our model, an immediate consequence of this result is that there is excess risktaking behaviour among agents in equilibrium.
+Since marginal productivity of effort is random in our model, an immediate consequence of this result is that there is excess risk-taking behaviour among agents in equilibrium.
 The planner, in this case, can improve the total welfare by enforcing lower performance-based pay sensitivities in agents' compensation contracts.

-By contrast, when \bar{h} is low, eg., during downturns, (17) is likely to be negative.24 In this case, since the expected productivity of effort is low, the incentive provision term gets a lower weight in equilibrium than in the second-best.
+By contrast, when $\bar{h}$ is low, eg, during downturns, (22) is likely to be negative.
+In this case, since the expected productivity of effort is low, the incentive provision term gets a lower weight in equilibrium than in the second-best.
 The cost of providing incentives unilaterally becomes a major consideration for principals.
 Principals would like to free-ride on each other in incentive provision, offering their agents a contract with a low performance-pay sensitivity.
 By doing so, principals again do not internalise the impact of their own incentive-provision on increasing the industry average effort, and hence under-incentivise the agents relative to the second-best.
 This again triggers a race but this time causes a race to the bottom.
 There is insufficient effort- and risk-taking.
 In this case, the planner can improve the total welfare by enforcing contracts with higher performance based pay-sensitivities.